Understanding how to use a planner for school is an essential skill in studying. Don’t believe me. Let me give you an example.

 Ways on how to use a planner and customize it

 - Use sticky notes

 Being organized and using a planner is like eating vegetables.
 It may be difficult or unappealing at first, but the more you do it the more you will start to experience the benefits.

 Perhaps the number one benefit of being an organized and well-planned person is that it minimizes stress.

 When you are trying to remember 10 things at once, mistakes will happen.

-To review, the steps for having the most successful planner were:
+Meanwhile, here are the steps for having the most successful planner were:

 - Choose the right planner for you

 - Fill in any permanent due dates